LIya-Darvis/Codewars/README.md

-# Codewars
+# Codewars Solutions
-Codewars kata solutions in several programming languages
+###Kata solutions on several programming languages
+---
+The initial version provides for the use of C#, Python, Java and C++.